 - New Statesman and Nation: 1931-1964

 In recent years several projects were undertaken to create an online archive of the Athenaeum, including a searchable index of contributing authors.
 More information can be found here on the Athenaeum project website (although please be aware that these pages are currently unsupported and may contain errors/incomplete data).

-Applications for access to the Athenaeum collection should be made in writing or email to the Archives Team.
+Applications for access to the Athenaeum collection should be made via our online contact form.